trstlabs/intento/docs/trustless-triggers/IBCAutomation.md

 ---
 order: 2
 title: Interchain Automation
-description: How AutoTx enables automation of assets on any IBC-enabled chain
+description: How AutoTX enables automation of assets on any IBC-enabled chain
 ---

 ## Interchain Automation